Meet the Board

 Our Board is made up of a maximum of 16 Trustees.
 The minimum we can have is 7.
 These are either Member Trustees, who are elected at our AGM, or co-opted Trustees who are brought on for their skills and interest in our work.
 Co-opted Trustees can be either members or non-members of DDT.
 We can have no more than 4 co-opted members and the Board must consist of a majority of member Trustees.

-Currently we have 12 Trustees, , two of whom are co-opted to provide specific skills.
+Currently we have 8 Trustees, one of which is co-opted to provide specific skills.
 Together they bring a wide range of skills and interests.

 This page tells you more about them.